0thmane/Praveen-Tech-Ebooks/ReadMe.md

 Artificial Intelligence by Peter Norvig: https://amzn.to/31gzyWE

-For all Praveen Tech Ebooks, you can check in https://github.com/praveennaga/Praveen-Tech-Ebooks
+For all my Tech Ebooks, you can check in https://github.com/praveennaga/Praveen-Tech-Ebooks